FlamingLeo/hangman-py/README.md

 _"hangman_simplified.py"_ is essentially the same as the previous one, however, it uses the JUST WORDS!
 USA English dictionary (http://www.gwicks.net/dictionaries.htm), which has far less words than the entire english vocabulary.

 _"hangman_allinone"_ is the complete version of Hangman, featuring all 3 versions of Hangman in one.

+**NOTE:** Due to the way the code accesses the text files, you must keep the executable files in the same directory as them.
+Shortcuts are allowed though.